cb3rob/CB3ROB-AX25-TOOLS-LINUX/README.md

 test version for connected mode SOCK_SEQPACKET listen() AX.25 server software
 #
 ### cb3rob-ax25-getty.c
-'telnetd' FOR AX.25 - RUNS /bin/login IN A PTY WHICH GIVES A SHELL AFTER LOGGING IN
+'telnetd' for AX.25 - runs /bin/login in a pty which gives a shell after logging in
 #
 #### None of this needs that old broken ax25lib crap or /etc/ax25/ports. just plain old linux.
 #### Also note that the KISS-TCP stuff exclusively uses channel '0' as the KISS protocol documentation is not clear on how to handle channel 'C' in regards to FEND escapes (whoopsie - guess nobody ever sold a tnc with all 16 HDLC interfaces.. ;). it would either result in 2 's in a row or not be 'the second byte' yet the documentation proclaims to support 16 channels... don't believe in any actual need for 'channels' anyway. just do the switching/routing at layer 2/3 ;)